Monday, July 9, 2012

 Serves 1

-• 1/2 a head of romaine lettuce, chopped
+• 1/2 head romaine lettuce, chopped

 • 1 handful baby spinach

-• 1 thin slice of red onion, chopped
+• 1 thin slice red onion, chopped

-• 1 handful of pea sprouts
+• 1 handful pea sprouts

 • 1/4 cup shredded carrot